nickmvega/mpcs-53014-baseball-project/README.md

 nvega_hb_play_by_play_new
 nvega_hb_play_by_play
 nvega_hb_play_by_play_v2
-nvega_latest_baseball_play   (also used by speed layer)
+nvega_latest_baseball_play

-nvega_hb_play_by_play_v2 is the final batch layer tbale in hbase, as I had many issues with the regional bug as mentioned on end.
+nvega_hb_play_by_play_v2 is the final batch layer table in hbase, as I had many issues with the regional bug as mentioned on end.
 These HBase tables were used for the serving layer for the web application.

 # Jars